 What has happened since?

 The race has always been associated with and supported by the local branch of Leukaemia & Lymphoma Research as the main charity.
 In 1984 (after a committee meeting on Westminster Bridge!) the race joined the Pearl Assurance road race series.
 The Athletic Club also became a founder member of the British Association of Road Races; a body dedicated to improving organisation and safety at road races.
-Major sports companies such as Adidas, ASICS, Reebok, Nike, and View From have also sponsored the race whilst local sponsors have included Fleet Honda, Redfields Garden Centre, Barons BMW Farnborough, Mackenzie Smith, The Park Club, Alton Sports and Everyone Active (Hart Leisure Centre).
-Since 2013, the race has been partnered with Brooks, our Sports Brand Partner - we are delighted to be working with them again.
+Major sports companies such as Brooks, Adidas, ASICS, Reebok, Nike, and View From have also sponsored the race whilst local sponsors have included Fleet Honda, Redfields Garden Centre, Barons BMW Farnborough, Mackenzie Smith, The Park Club, Alton Sports and Everyone Active (Hart Leisure Centre).
+2018 sees the return of ASICS as our Sports Brand Partner - we are delighted to be working with them again.

 Entries rose to 5,000 a year with a regular 3,000 completing the course.
 For many years the race was closed for entries by Christmas, such being its popularity.
 We now accept just 3,500 runners due to the restrictions of the course.
 The race still reaches its entries target with it normally being full well before Christmas despite competition from other major half marathons on the same day/same month.